Lee Chi Ho

-Lee Chi Ho (李志豪 (lei^{5} zi^{3} hou^{4}), born 16 November 1982 in Hong Kong) is a former Hong Kong professional footballer.
-His usual position is right back while occasionally playing as a central defender as well.
+Lee Chi Ho (李志豪 (lei^{5} zi^{3} hou^{4}), born 16 November 1982) is a former Hong Kong professional footballer.
+His usual position is right back while occasionally playing as a centre back as well.

 Club career

 South China

-He was awarded to be the South China Most Improved Player of the season in 2006/07.
+Lee was awarded South China's Most Improved Player of the Season in the 2006–07 season.

-On 25 September 2012, Lee announced his retirement from international football.
-Soon after the announcement the departure of Head Coach Ernie Merrick, Lee has returned to international football with his fellows in South China.

 Beijing Guoan

 On 31 May 2013, Lee hinted that he would sign for Chinese Super League side Beijing Guoan in June.
 On 13 June 2013, he travelled to Beijing to sign an 18-month contract with Beijing Guoan.

 South China

 Without making a single appearance for Chinese Super League club Beijing Guoan in official matches after joining the club for nearly 4 months, Lee Chi Ho returned to his former club South China on a 3-month loan.

-On 4 January 2014, it was announced that Lee re-joined South China on a permanent deal.
+On 4 January 2014, it was announced that Lee was loaned to South China again until the end of the 2013–14 season.